rails/globalid/README.md

 classes of objects.

 One example is job scheduling.
-We need to reference a model object rather than serialize the object itself, so we pass a Global ID that can be used to locate the model when it's time to perform the job.
-The job scheduler needn't know the details of model naming and IDs, just that it has a global identifier that references a model.
+We need to reference a model object rather than serialize the object itself.
+We can pass a Global ID that can be used to locate the model when it's time to perform the job.
+The job scheduler doesn't need to know the details of model naming and IDs, just that it has a global identifier that references a model.

-Another example is a drop-down list of options with Users and Groups.
+Another example is a drop-down list of options, consisting of both Users and Groups.
 Normally we'd need to come up with our own ad hoc scheme to reference them.
 With Global IDs, we have a universal identifier that works for objects of both classes.

 ## Usage

-Mix `GlobalID::Identification` in to any model with a #find(id) class method.
+Mix `GlobalID::Identification` into any model with a `#find(id)` class method.
 Support is automatically included in Active Record.

 ```ruby